 Pregnancy lasts for 38 days for red squirrels and 44 days for greys, and although litters can be produced at almost any time of year (except perhaps mid-winter), they are normally concentrated into two periods, the first during spring in March and April, and the second later on in the summer during June and July.

-How do squirrels court?
+How do squirrels court and mate?

 Squirrel courtship is noisy business, and the best time to look out for this behaviour is during the months of January and February.
 Of course, courtship does occur at other times of the year, particularly in April and May before the summer breeding season, but it is much more difficult to spot squirrels once there are leaves on the trees.